-1 Requirement The 1915(i) benefit eligibility of enrolled individuals is reevaluated at least annually or if more frequent, as specified in the approved state plan for 1915(i) HCBS.
-D iscovery Discovery Evidence (Performance The number and percent of individuals enrolled in 1915(i) services for more than a year who have had an annual reevaluation.
-(Telsormance Measure) Numerator: The number of individuals enrolled in 1915(i) services for more than a year who have had an annual reevaluation.
+Requirement The 1915(i) benefit eligibility of enrolled individuals is reevaluated at least annually or if more frequent, as specified in the approved state plan for 1915 HCBS.
+Discovery Discovery Evidence The number and percent of individuals enrolled in 1915(i) services for more than a year who have had an annual reevaluation.
+(Performance Measure) Numerator: The number of individuals enrolled in 1915(i) services for more than a year who have had an annual reevaluation.
 Denominator: The number of individuals enrolled in 1915(i) services for more than a year.
-Discovery Activity (Source of Data & MDHHS will monitor all individuals who have been enrolled in 1915(i) services for longer than a year.
-MDHHS will assure that individuals enrolled in 1915(i) services for longer than a year have an annual reevaluation. (source of Data & sample size) The sample size will be 100%.
-Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS or a contracted entity will review the evaluations made to assure the appropriate instrument was used and a qualified evaluator completed the determination.
-When an evaluation is not completed properly, MDHHS will require corrective action.
-Frequency Continuous & ongoing Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates Evaluators serving individuals who have not had a reevaluation after being enrolled for a year will be required to perform a reevaluation or discharge the individual.
+Discovery Activity (Source of Data & sample size) MDHHS will monitor all individuals BENEFICIARIES who have been enrolled in 1915(i) services for longer than a year OR MORE SINCE THE LAST EVALUATION.
+MDHHS will assure that individuals BENEFICIARIES enrolled in 1915(i) services for longer than a year have an annual reevaluation.
+The sample size will be 100%.
+Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS or a contracted entity will reviews the evaluations made to assure the appropriate instrument was used and a qualified evaluator completed the determination.
+When an evaluation is not completed properly, MDHHS will requires corrective action.
+ANY ISSUES FOUND THAT JEOPARDIZE THE HEALTH OR WELFARE OF THE INDIVIDUAL, INCLUDING HAVING AN EVALUATION COMPLETED BY A NON-QUALIFIED PERSON, REQUIRE IMMEDIATE REMEDIATION TO THE SATISFACTION OF THE INDIVIDUAL AND MDHHS.
+Frequency Continuous & ongoing Remediation Remediation Responsibilities Evaluators serving individuals who have not had a reevaluation after being enrolled for a year will be ARE required to perform a reevaluation or discharge the

+(Who cor analyzes, aggregate remediate activities, timeframe remediate and es ion required es for individual.
 Case record documentation must assure the individual is making progress toward their goals of transitioning and participating in the community.
-Once identified, reevaluations will need to be conducted within one week. remediation activities; required timeframes for remediation) Frequency (of Analysis and Aggregation) Continuous & ongoing
+Once A MISSED OR LATE EVALUATION IS identified, reevaluations will need to be conducted within one week.
+Freque (of Analy, Aggregat sis and Continuous & ongoing